-The purpose of this policy is to provide for a process of planning and preparation to which will enable the restoration of all-important IT infrastructure and operations to a running state after an outage.
+The purpose of this policy is to provide a process of planning and preparation which will enable the restoration of mission critical IT systems and services to a running state after an outage.

-This management approach is implemented to minimise the impact of significant incidents on IT Services' services and to recover from the unavailability of systems and services to an acceptable level through a combination of responsive and recovery controls.
+This management approach is implemented to minimise the impact of major incidents on ICT services and to expedite recovery of systems and services to an acceptable level through a combination of responsive and recovery controls.